13th Dalai Lama: Assumption of political power

 In the last decade of his life, the Dalai Lama's personal attendant, Thubten Kunphela rose to power and led several important projects for the modernization in Tibet.
 In 1931, a new factory complex consisting of currency mints and munition factories was established in Trapchi, with its machines driven by power from the first hydroelectric plant in Tibet.
 A modern army regiment was created in the same year, after the conflict broke out in Eastern Tibet.

 In 1930, Tibetan army invaded the Xikang and the Qinghai in the Sino-Tibetan War.
 In 1932, the Muslim Qinghai and Han-Chinese Sichuan armies of the National Revolutionary Army led by Chinese Muslim General Ma Bufang and Han General Liu Wenhui defeated the Tibetan army during the subsequent Qinghai–Tibet War.
 Ma Bufang overran the Tibetan armies and recaptured several counties in Xikang province.
 Shiqu, Dengke, and other counties were seized from the Tibetans.
 The Tibetans were pushed back to the other side of the Jinsha river.
 Ma and Liu warned Tibetan officials not to dare cross the Jinsha river again.
 Ma Bufang defeated the Tibetans at Dan Chokorgon.
 Several Tibetan generals surrendered, and were demoted by the Dalai Lama.
-By August, the Tibetans lost so much land to Liu Wenhui and Ma Bufang's forces that the Dalai Lama telegraphed the British government of India for assistance.
-British political pressure led to Nanjing declaring a ceasefire.
+By August, the Tibetans lost so much land to Liu Wenhui and Ma Bufang's forces that the Dalai Lama telegraphed the British authorities in India for assistance.
+British diplomatic pressure led to Nanjing declaring a ceasefire.
 Separate truces were signed by Ma and Liu with the Tibetans in 1933, ending the fighting.

 Prophecies and death

 The 13th Dalai Lama predicted before dying:

-Approximately 6,000 monasteries were destroyed during the Cultural Revolution, destroying the vast majority of historic Tibetan architecture.